-Jeff Laveson joined Carney Badley Spellman in 2002.
-Before joining the firm, Mr. Laveson was a partner at the law firm of Lane Powell in Seattle, where he focused on insurance coverage and insurance defense matters.
-He has practiced law in the Pacific Northwest for thirty-one years.
+Jeffrey Laveson, a principal, joined Carney Badley Spellman in 2002.
+Before joining the firm, Jeff was a partner at the Seattle law firm of Lane Powell, where he focused on insurance coverage law.
+He has practiced law in the Pacific Northwest for over 32 years.
+Before practicing law, Jeff was a career Navy Pilot.

-Mr. Laveson’s practice at Carney Badley Spellman handles all phases of resolution, mediation, arbitration, trial and appeal.
-Special practice areas include appellate advocacy, aviation, environmental, insurance coverage, premises liability, professional liability, and products liability.
+Jeff’s practice at Carney Badley Spellman focuses on insurance coverage law and commercial litigation.
+He handles all phases of resolution, mediation, trial and appeal.
+Special practice areas include appellate, aviation, environmental, premises liability, and professional liability law.

-Mr. Laveson has represented a wide range of aviation interests throughout the United States.
-Past clients include Delta Airlines, United Airlines, Alaska Airlines, Lloyd’s of London, and the Experimental Aircraft Association.
+Jeff has represented a wide range of aviation interests throughout the US.
+Past aviation clients include Delta Airlines, United Airlines, Alaska Airlines, the Experimental Aircraft Association, Underwriters at Lloyd’s, London, and U.S. Specialty Insurance Co.

 - JD, University of San Diego School of Law, 1986, San Diego Law Review, Executive Comments Editor